Skip to Main Content

 • Engineering: determine best locations for building facilities.

-• Health Administration: analyze spatial patterns of a disease outbreak or a health issue.
+• Public health: analyze spatial patterns of a disease outbreak or a health issue.

 • History: map or reconstruct historical events.